Homemade Hamburger Helper

 Prefer to use your instant pot?
 Check out my instant pot hamburger helper!
 You may also love my copycat hamburger helper stroganoff recipe!

-Recipe Ingredients
+Key Ingredients

 • All Purpose Flour: See the ‘Cook’s Notes’ section below for a gluten free option.

 • Small Pasta Shells: This recipe also works well with elbow macaroni noodles.
+Just make sure to use a small bite-sized pasta for the best pasta to sauce ratio.

 Homemade hamburger helper in a skillet with a wooden spoon adding servings to two bowls.